Burserk84/nixos/README.md

 ## 📜 License

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You may reuse or adapt parts of this configuration at your own discretion.
+You’re free to reuse or adapt any part of this configuration.

 ---